Essential Guide to Omnilux Men’S LED Mask

 What do we know about the 1072nm wavelength?

 First….let’s step back and talk about why wavelengths matter (to read even more click here).
 Wavelengths are like the active ingredients in skincare products.
 They are critical to the results you will see.
-Some have lots of evidence to support their benefits (like red and NIR) and some have been found to have limited benefits (like yellow or green) or mixed benefits but with some downsides (like blue light).
+In the context of low level light therapy, some have lots of evidence to support their benefits (like red and NIR) and some have been found to have limited to no benefits (like yellow or green) or mixed benefits but with some downsides (like blue light).

 One reason red and NIR are so frequently used in high quality LED devices is because they are within the “optical window” of ideal photobiomodulation (this is sometimes referred to as the “tissue window”).
 That window is said to be between 610 and 860 (Karu & Kolyakov, 2005).
 More recently, some other researchers argue the optical window extends up to 1100 nm (Lima et al., 2020).